Zehtukae/combat-extender/guide.md

 13. This is the Script Extender folder which contains the configuration file `CombatExtender.json`.

-NOTE: If you want to replace this configuration with a pre-made one, this is the time to do that.
+NOTE: If you want to replace this configuration with a premade one, this is the time to do that.
 Make sure to override the existing `CombatExtender.json`!

 ![bg3mm](./Source/Guide/json.png)